adaltas/jumbo/README.md

 ## Who can use Jumbo?

-Originally, Jumbo is designed for developers with a limited knowledge of Hadoop.
+Originally, Jumbo is designed for developers with a limited knowledge of the Hadoop deployment process.
 But this doesn't mean that it cannot be helpful to others!
-Everything you need to create and deploy a Hadoop environnement is done by Jumbo so if you need different environments (e.g. for different projects), be sure it will be useful to you!
+Everything needed to create and deploy a Hadoop cluster is done by Jumbo, so if you need different environments (e.g. for different projects, testing...), be sure it will be useful to you!

 ## Getting started